uharika77/shopping-cart-page/README.md

 ## Overview

--This is a simple shopping cart webpage that allows users to view and manage their selected products.
+This is a simple shopping cart webpage that allows users to view and manage their selected products.
 The page features a list of products with their images, prices, and quantity selection.
 Users can add items to their wishlist or remove them from the cart.
 The right-hand sidebar displays the order summary, including the subtotal, tax, shipping cost, and the total amount.

 ## Features